jereyi/py4javadevs/py4java/public/curriculum/loops/exercises/4/question.md

-Write a program to calculate the factorial of a number taken as input.
+Write a program to calculate the factorial of a number.

 Use a for loop to perform the calculation.